apivideo/api.video-api-client-generator/templates/documentation/get-started/aws-migration.md

 ---
-title: "AWS migration guide"
+title: "Amazon S3 migration guide"
 slug: "aws-migration"
 meta:
-description: This page gets users started on how to migrate from AWS to api.video.
+  description: This page gets users started on how to migrate from Amazon S3 to api.video.
 ---

-# AWS migration guide
+# Amazon S3 migration guide

 Planning to migrate api.video from Amazon S3?
 We got you covered!